AWS Certification Exam Cheat Sheet

 Elastic Block Store – EBS

-• Elastic Block Store (EBS) offers persistent off-instance storage volumes that persists independently from the life of an instance and are about an order of magnitude more durable than on-instance storage.
+• Elastic Block Store (EBS) offers persistent off-instance storage volumes that persist independently from the life of an instance and are about an order of magnitude more durable than on-instance storage.

 • EBS volumes store data redundantly and are automatically replicated within a single availability zone.